• Skip to primary navigation

 • Ruler, rotary cutter and mat

-• Pins, needle and thread.
+• Pins, needles and thread.

 • Sewing Machine, iron.